Linux-RISC/IRIX-diskless-workstation/README.md

 </ul>
 <br>
 I have tested three configurations:<br>
 1. RBPi working as bootp server and NAS.
-This is the easiest configuration to test a diskless workstation, keep in mind that the SD card will reduce its expected life time, due to the excess of write cycles.
+This is the easiest configuration to test a diskless workstation, keep in mind that the SD card will reduce its expected life time, due to the excess of write cycles.<br>
 2. To avoid this problem, you can connect an external hard disk to an USB port on RBPi and use it as storage instead the SD card.<br>
 3. RBPi working as bootp server and using a separated NAS as storage.
-This is the easiest configuration to test a diskless workstation, keep in mind that the SD card will reduce the expected life time, due to the excess of write cycles.<br>
+I have used as NAS (Network-attached storage https://en.wikipedia.org/wiki/Network-attached_storage) a think client with Debian GNU/Linux and NFS, you don't need a professional solution.<br>
 <br>
-I have used as NAS (Network-attached storage https://en.wikipedia.org/wiki/Network-attached_storage) a think client with Debian GNU/Linux, it's not necessary a professioal solution.<br>
+You can use any of the three configuration, the procedure is the same, you only need to modify the directory paths.